06-21-20 Sunday Worship “Power Dressing” (Click To View)

 $5.5 million of needed Fisher Hill building upgrades will be part of the MSBA project, including upgrades of the roof, HVAC and windows.

 Failure to approve a new school now with will result in $18.5 million of needed repairs to Fisher Hill and Dexter Park, at 100% cost to the Town.
 The repaired buildings would NOT be able to meet the requirements of the Orange School District’s Educational Plan.
-[SEE Q7 BELOW FOR DETAILS]
+[SEE Q7 BELOW FOR DETAILS] A new school is necessary for the long-term economic self-sufficiency of the town and the region.

 What other op�ons did the School Building Commitee analyze before setling on an